poetic-labs/jwt-mongo-sms/README.md

 If you're wondering how to implement authentication with JSON web tokens, Mongo DB, Twilio SMS, and (optionally) GraphQL, you're in the right place!

-DISCLAIMER: This package is new and continually changing.
-We made this specifically for our team, but it's getting more installations than anticipated.
-If you experience bugs, please upgrade to the latest version and check the docs for changes.
-You can also post an issue on GitHub!

 ## Installation

 ```sh